 - Bicyclist avoidance maneuvers: While riders initiated avoidance maneuvers to avoid conflict with motorists at a rate of 81 percent before sharrows, that percentage decreased to 71 percent after sharrows.

-While these and other statistics indicate a degree of improvement to bicyclist safety on NC roads, other test results showed little difference in the distance between motorists and bicycles before and after the introduction sharrows.
+While these and other statistics indicate a degree of improvement to bicyclist safety on NC roads, other test results showed little difference in the distance between motorists and bicycles before and after the introduction of sharrows.

 Even With Sharrows, Bicyclists Need to Remain Highly Vigilant